cortex-lab/phy/docs/api.md

 Add a view of a given type if there is not already one.

 To be called before creating a GUI.

 ---

+#### BaseController.close

+**`BaseController.close(self, close_model=True)`**

+Release files owned by the controller.

+Closing a GUI does not necessarily end a controller's lifetime: callers may recreate a GUI around the same model.
+Resource cleanup is therefore explicit.

+---